christj6/AVTV/README.md

 Inspired by this: http://graphtv.kevinformatics.com/tt0903747

+Right now we are working on incorporating the program with JavaScript and Charts.js to output the data in a web application.
+This directory contains a preview of what the output might look like: http://www.tcnj.edu/~christj6/new/shows/

 TO-DO:
   need to change the size of the canvas that is created when the html file is written. double the size for starters